 Judging behavior based on online posts alone is challenging, but there are potential warning signs or indicators for self-harm or suicide.
 Below are questions to ask yourself to help assess if another user is feeling suicidal:

 - Does this person post content about depression or feelings of hopelessness?

 - Is this person posting comments about death or feelings that death is the only option?

-If this is someone you don’t know, you still have the option of reaching out to them as a concerned individual, or referring them to a counselor, a suicide hotline, or someone who might know them better.
-If you don’t feel comfortable reaching out to the person on your own or aren’t sure how to reach them, you can alert the Trust & Safety team here.
+If you’ve assessed the situation, and know the person involved, encourage him or her to seek professional help.
+If, on the other hand, you don’t know the person involved, you may still contact them to express concern or refer him or her to a counselor, a suicide hotline, or someone who might know them better.
+If you don’t feel comfortable reaching out to the person on your own or aren’t sure how to reach them, you can also alert Twitter.

 Dealing with Thoughts of Self-Harm or Suicide

 If you are having thoughts of self-harm, suicide, or depression, please reach out to someone and request help.
 Call one of the numbers listed below or reach out to these resources for a variety of reasons, including depression, loneliness, substance abuse, illness, relationship problems, and economic problems.

 Depression has a variety of symptoms and affects millions of adults each year.
 Common symptoms include sadness, loss of interest in activities, changes in appetite and sleep patterns, loss of energy, difficulty thinking and possibly thoughts of suicide.
 You might exhibit these types of behaviors or they might be subtler.
 Either way, don’t ignore them.